 About me

 I’ve joined McMaster University and its Faculty of Engineering as an Associate Professor of Software Engineering in the Department of Computing and Software (CAS) and a member of McMaster Centre for Software Certification (McSCert).
 I am also a licensed engineer (PEng) in Ontario.
-When working from home, lectures or Zoom calls might be interrupted anytime because cats would play with the webcam wires.
-I am also quite good at breaking software and information systems.
+Lectures or Zoom calls might be interrupted anytime when working from home because cats would play with the webcam wires.
+I am also good at breaking software and information systems.
 And if we ever have to travel together, be prepared for flight cancellations.

-My research interests are related to software engineering, and more specifically, scalable software composition, domain-specific languages and modelling.
-In addition, I apply my research to various domains such as cloud computing, cyber-physical systems, and, more recently, source code and micro-services architecture.
-My research has been conducted closely with industrial partners and has led to several technological transfers.
+My main research effort since I joined McSCert has focused on developing jPipe, a domain-specific language dedicated to modelling and operationalizing justification diagrams.
+More generally, my research interests are related to software engineering, software composition, domain-specific languages and modelling at large.
+In addition, I apply my research to various domains such as machine learning pipelines, distributed systems, DevOps and safety.
+My research has been conducted closely with industrial partners, leading to several technological transfers.